rodribro/AppleClassifier/README.md

-# AppleClassifier-
+# AppleClassifier
-Training and deploying a Computer Vision model to classify apples
+Training and deploying a Computer Vision model, using FastAI's API, to classify apple images.